Monitoring compliance with the Code: what to expect

 Before or as soon as practicable after entering premises to conduct a site inspection or audit, an ABC Inspector will show their identity card and advise the purpose of their visit.

 The ABCC conducts desktop and field audits.
-Both types of audit are in-depth compliance activities that assess a contractor’s compliance with particular aspects of the Code.
+Both types of audit are in-depth compliance activities that assess a contractor’s compliance with particular aspects of.

 We’ve outlined the details of these audits for you below.